 Adultery is not only a ground for divorce in Virginia, but it is also a class four misdemeanor under Virginia law.
-Because adultery is a crime in Virginia, a spouse accused of adultery in a divorce can use his/her Fifth Amendment right against self-incrimination, and deny answering questions about the adulterous behavior.
+Because infidelity is a crime in Virginia, a partner accused of infidelity in a dissolution of marriage can use his/her Fifth Amendment right against self-incrimination, and deny answering questions about the adulterous behavior.

 What Is a Separation Agreement?

 Most divorces settle long before the need for a trial, but only when the couples are willing to discuss the terms.
-In cases where the spouses can still communicate, drafting a separation agreement is the essential part of a divorce.
-During negotiations, couples agree on how to divide marital property, assign marital debt, and determine if either spouse will provide support for the other spouse.
-If the couple can agree to these terms, the legal process to divorce is less controversial and less expensive.
+In cases where the partners can still communicate, drafting a separation agreement is the essential part of a dissolution of marriage.
+During negotiations, couples agree on how to divide marital property, assign marital debt, and determine if either partner will provide support for the other partner.
+If the couple can agree to these terms, the legal process to dissolution of marriage is less controversial and less expensive.

 Adultery occasionally provides some helpful leverage in negotiating a favorable settlement.
 When having the accused spouse indiscretions showcased in open court, he/she will agree to give their wronged ex a little more home equity, provide a higher support payment.

 Adultery has a five-year statute of limitations as a divorce ground in the state of Virginia.
 This means that if the divorce suit is filed more than five years after the infidelity was committed, the divorce will not be granted on the adultery ground.